softwaremill/supler/README.md

 The values can be either strings, or functions which format the message using the error message's arguments.

-### Refreshing the form basing on server-side form changes
+### Reloading the form basing on server-side form changes

-The form can be automatically refreshed after each field edit (value change).
+The form can be automatically reloaded after each field edit (value change), and when actions are performed.
 To do that, two things are necessary.
 Firstly, a `reload_form_function` option must be specified.
 This should be a javascript function, accepting the serialized form representation and a success function, to be called when the form is successfully refreshed.
 For example, when using JQuery, this can be:

 ````javascript
 function reloadForm(formJson, successFn) {